stefanreuther/accidental-build/README.md

         $rule{$hash_file} = { code =>["rm -f ".$name_hash."_*", "touch $hash_file"] };
     }

-...or a "make clean" rule
+...a "make clean" rule

     $rule{clean} = { code=>[map {"rm -f $_"} sort keys %rule] }

+...or just auto-creation of output directories and validation of the rule dependencies.

 Compiling C++ code is just a matter of different, simple rules.
 And since this is Perl, we can use all Perl control structures and